freeCodeCamp/freeCodeCamp/guide/english/kotlin/index.md

 ```$ curl -s https://get.sdkman.io | bash```

-Follow the instructions on the screen and once SDKMAN! is a setup issue the following command inside terminal
+Follow the instructions on the screen and once SDKMAN! is setup, issue the following command inside terminal

 ```$ sdk install kotlin```